(also known as the Voter's Roll, Electoral roll and Register of Electors)

 The Electoral Register is a listing of all British, Commonwealth, Irish and EU Community citizens who are eligible to register to vote at elections.
 If you do not register you will not be able to vote.

-To check if you are on the Electoral Register, it is available for inspection at the First Floor Reception, Civic Centre, Riverside, Stafford or telephone on the above numbers.
+To check if you are on the Electoral Register, it is available for inspection at the First Floor Reception, Civic Centre, Riverside, Stafford or telephone using our contact details

 - Two Versions of the Register of Electors